abhishekarya1/DSA-2k23/bs.md

 Similar problem: **Nth Root of a Number** using Binary Search

-### Simulation
-They are simple, just use convergence search templates to find minimum or maximum feasible in answer space:
+Feasibility simulation problems such as the following are simple, just use convergence search templates to find minimum or maximum feasible in answer space:
 - [Koko Eating Bananas](https://leetcode.com/problems/koko-eating-bananas/)
 - [Minimum Number of Days to Make m Bouquets](https://leetcode.com/problems/minimum-number-of-days-to-make-m-bouquets/)
 - [Find the Smallest Divisor Given a Threshold](https://leetcode.com/problems/find-the-smallest-divisor-given-a-threshold/): this is exactly Koko Eating Bananas just diff problem statement